SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 	![Picture 16](Linked_image_Files/Lab7-image43.png)

-	*Disabling the **Data** option means the bookmark won’t use the current filter state.
-That’s important because otherwise the bookmark would permanently lock in the filter currently applied by the **Year** slicer.*
+	>**Note**: Disabling the **Data** option means the bookmark won’t use the current filter state.
+That’s important because otherwise the bookmark would permanently lock in the filter currently applied by the **Year** slicer.

 9. To update the bookmark, click the ellipsis again, and then select **Update**.

 	![Picture 18](Linked_image_Files/Lab7-image(44).png)

-	*In the following steps, you’ll create and configure a second bookmark to show the second visual.*
+	>**Note**: In the following steps, you’ll create and configure a second bookmark to show the second visual.

 10. In the **Selection** pane, toggle the visibility of the two **Sales and Target by Month** items.

-	*In other words, make the visible visual hidden, and make the hidden visual visible.*
+	>**Note**: In other words, make the visible visual hidden, and make the hidden visual visible.

 	![Picture 122](Linked_image_Files/Lab7-image(45).png)